Isaac S. Pennybacker: Federal judicial service

-Senate service and death
+U.S. Senate

 Pennybacker was elected as a Democrat to the United States Senate to fill the vacancy in the term beginning March 4, 1845, caused by the failure of the Virginia General Assembly to elect, and served from December 3, 1845, until his death.
 He was Chairman of the Committee on Claims for the 29th United States Congress.
-He died on January 12, 1847, in Washington, D.C.
-He was interred in Woodbine Cemetery in Harrisonburg.

 Other service

 President James K. Polk named Pennybacker to the very first Board of Regents of the Smithsonian Institution, a group which included Vice-President George M. Dallas, Chief Justice Roger B. Taney, Washington, D.C.
 Mayor William Winston Seaton, Senator Sidney Breese, United States Representative William Jervis Hough, United States Representative Robert Dale Owen, United States Representative Henry Washington Hilliard, Rufus Choate, Richard Rush, Dr. Benjamin Rush, William C. Preston, Alexander Dallas Bache, and Joseph Gilbert Totten, among others, who met for the first time in September 1846.

-Family
+Personal life and death

 Pennybacker was a cousin of Green Berry Samuels, a United States representative from Virginia.

+He died on January 12, 1847, in Washington, D.C.
+He was interred in Woodbine Cemetery in Harrisonburg.